-The pot will be about 9 to 10 inches (22 1/2 to 25 cm) tall, and about 5 inches (12 1/2 cm) wide.
-It will hold a single large bundle of asparagus.
+The pot of an asparagus steamer will be about 22 to 25 cm tall (9 to 10 inches), and about 12 cm wide (around 5 inches).
+It will hold a single large bundle of asparagus standing upright.

 The pot’s insert will have a handle for easy lifting out.